PradumnPande/freshersbatch-oct16/README.txt

 This file contains assigment on HTML so i will make some changes again
 =======
 >>>>>>> css-assignments
-This file contains assigment on HTML so i will make some changes line 2 line 3 has changed again
+css so i will make some changes in line 1 line 2 line 3 has changed again